Conflict of Interest/Conflict of Commitment (COI/COC) Best Practices

 Use of University Resources

-University resources may not be used for the activities of entities outside the institution, including the company portion of a research collaboration in which the university is engaged, except under specific documented agreements between the company and university relative to use of space, equipment, etc. Agreements can take different forms depending on the situation and purpose, such as direct research agreements, testing agreements, manufacturing service agreements, equipment use agreements, memorandums of understanding, rental agreements, collaboration agreements, etc. The Office of Sponsored Programs may serve as a starting point for helping to assess the appropriate agreement for such arrangements (and in some cases, NUtech Ventures).
+University resources may not be used for the activities of entities outside the institution, including the company portion of a research or other collaboration in which the university is engaged, except under specific documented agreements between the company and university relative to use of space, equipment, etc. Agreements can take different forms depending on the situation and purpose, such as direct research agreements, testing agreements, manufacturing service agreements, equipment use agreements, memorandums of understanding, rental agreements, collaboration agreements, etc. The Office of Sponsored Programs may serve as a starting point for helping to assess the appropriate agreement for such arrangements (and in some cases, NUtech Ventures).
 For example:

 The university takes the following factors into consideration when making decisions regarding company requests for lease of university space: